 In determining whether the Group satisfies the performance obligation over time or at a point in time, the Group considers when the control has been transferred to the buyers, particularly, if the Group's performance does not create an asset with an alternative use to the Group and the Group has an enforceable right to payment for performance completed to date.
-An asset created by the Group's performance does not have an alternative use to the Group is either restricted contractually from readily directing the asset for another use during the creation or enhancement of that asset or limited practically from readily directing the asset in its completed to date.
-In assessing whether it has an enforceable right to payment for performance completed to date.
+An asset created by the Group's performance does not have an alternative use to the Group if the Group is either restricted contractually from readily directing the asset for another use during the creation or enhancement of that asset or limited practically from readily directing the asset in its completed state for another use.
+The Group considers the terms of the contract, as well as any laws that apply to the contract, when evaluating whether it has an enforceable right to payment for performance completed to date.
 In assessing whether it has a right to payment for performance completed to date if the contract were to be terminated before completion for reasons other than the Group's failure to perform as promised.
 An amount that would compensate the Group for performance completed to date would be an amount that approximates the selling price of the goods or services transferred to date.